benbalter/jekyll-style-guide/index.md

 ---
-layout: default
+title: Jekyll Style Guide
+description: An opinionated guide to common Jekyll design patterns and anti-patterns
 ---

-## An opinionated guide to common Jekyll design patterns and anti-patterns
-{: .lead }

 ### Why write this?